sageserpent-open/kineticMerge/documents/designNotes/componentBreakdown.md

 ### `MoveDestinations` ###

-An instance represents the destinations a piece of code may move to.
-There are subtleties here:

-1. There are potentially up to three kind of move destination for the same piece of code - the left side, the right side or a coincident move to the same place on both the left and right.
+An instance represents the destinations a piece of content may move to.
+Content may move to the left side, the right side or a coincident move to the same place on both the left and right.
+A given piece of content may move to multiple move destinations, and for that matter may arrive at a given destination from multiple sources.
-2. For each kind of move destination, there may be multiple entries due to ambiguous matches.
-3. Again due to ambiguous matches, there may be several sources of the same piece of code.

-This class is odd in that it isn't a single move destination, it also carries the sources of the moves, and it is parameterised by an element type that itself doesn't expose any location in its abstract form.
+This class is odd in that it isn't a single move destination, and it is parameterised by an element type that itself doesn't expose any location in its abstract form.
 It is only because `CodeMotionAnalysisExtension.merge` works in terms of sections that the location information is modelled.
 This works perfectly well; the logic only needs to be able to identify a destination, it doesn't need any location when migrating changes or insertions.

 Nevertheless, the report shown to the user when running Kinetic Merge will refer to sections, and these do display location information.

-### `MatchesContext` ###

-Provides context to `MatchesContext.MergeResultDetectingMotion` and its merge algebra implementation.
-The context is simply a lookup of matches for a given section.

-### `MatchesContext.MergeResultDetectingMotion` ###

-A richer merge result that aggregates (and delegates to) a simpler merge result (in `CodeMotionAnalysisExtension.merge`, this is a plain `MergeResult`).
-It has extra baggage that tracks changes (edits and deletions) to be migrated, move destinations and insertions that may or may not need migration.

 ### `LongestCommonSubsequence` ###